-Q: You write contemporary fantasy, literary fiction and spiritual supernatural novels, which is a bit of a mouthful.
+Q: You write contemporary fantasy, magical realism, and spiritually or metaphysically oriented speculative fiction, which is a bit of a mouthful.
 What does that mean?
 Who will enjoy your stories?

-Q: You seem to hold some very strong opinions about the supernatural and spirituality.
+Q: You explore a lot of speculative intellectual ideas in your books, and you seem to hold some very strong opinions about the supernatural and spirituality.
 Are your books a way to bring others to your way of thinking?

 A: My aim is always to invite people to engage with their own experience of life, to consider things in a light they may never have before.
 I have my own vision of the world, but I’ve been through enough to have discovered that I don’t know much compared to how much there is to know.
 I trust my readers and respect them enough to find their own way from where I take them to wherever they’re going.
 I’m also known for intensely emotional plots, lyrical prose and an evocative sense of place, so many people enjoy my books just for the depth of heart, the landscapes and imagery and the language.

 … But don’t be satisfied with stories, how things

 your own myth, without complicated explanation,

 We have opened you.

 Start walking toward Shams.
 Your legs will get heavy

 and tired.
 Then comes a moment